GTNewHorizons/GTNH-Dev-Doc/README.md

 ```

 Run `npm run build` before opening a pull request.
 Documentation lives in
-`src/content/docs/`; edit or add Markdown/MDX there and use the existing concise,
+`src/content/docs/`.
+Edit or add Markdown/MDX there and use the existing concise,
 task-oriented style.

 The `master` branch deploys with GitHub Actions to